JosueMolinaMorales/mutant-kraken/README.md

 ## Installation

-Mutant Kraken is currently in development and is not yet available on crates.io.
-To install, clone the repository and run `cargo run` in the root directory to get the help menu.
+Mutant Kraken is currently in beta and is not ready for production use.

 ## Usage